FireChickenProductivity/MouseControlChicken/README.md

 (mouse control chicken grid action) here: Performs the specified action using the middle of the grid as the position and then re-expands the grid and display.

+### Dialogue Options Commands

+options (hide or close or off): Hides the options dialogue.

+page next: Displays the next page of options if one is available.

+page last: Displays the previous page of options if one is available.

+choose (option number): Chooses the option with the specified number.

+### Dictation Input Commands
+Dictation input is available for some dialogues.

+choose (option): Sets the dictation and put to the dictated option.
+Depending upon the specific dialogue, the option could be arbitrary dictation or limited.

+accept: Accepts the dictation input and closes the dialogue.

+reject: Cancels the dialogue.

 ### Default Grid Options

 #### double alphabet numbers